Song Release: “Unless Your Name Is Me”

 Lyrics are the most ubiquitous form of poetry.

 I’ve been tinkering with music for years.
-Jaw harps & harmonicas, digital looping, layered & altered vocals pushed to where they sound like a strange-yet-familiar instruments you can’t quite place.
-Like with all learning, most of those earliest pieces are ragged attempts at best.
-They exist in hard drive only.
-(Although, confession, years ago I did release a few under pseudonyms.)
+Jaw harps & harmonicas, digital looping, layered & altered vocals pushed to where they sound like strange-yet-familiar instruments you can’t quite place.

 And just like that, poetry transitioned to lyrics.

-My life is a musical.
-I’ve written love songs to the water flowing out the faucet & pissed-off protest songs & silly ditties about trashbags & luscious blues & songs combining aliens and depression & untethered syllables surfing on tinkly strands of light language & I am even more in love with music now than ever.
+I’ve written love songs to the water flowing out of the kitchen faucet & pissed-off protest songs & silly ditties about trashbags & luscious blues & songs combining aliens and depression & untethered syllables surfing on tinkly strands of light language & I am even more in love with music now than ever.

 Experimentation continues.

-When I touch an instrument, my soul resonates with it.
+When I touch an instrument, my soul resonates with its sounds.
 That’s a sweet relationship to find.
 I’m currently in love with a specific 6-string guitar with a rich, warm tone, played in an open tuning, in my lap of course.
-But I also vibe with the simplicity of a lone metronome, the atmospheric hum of a 12-string guitar, the twang & grit of a banjo, the freedom flowing out of a harmonica, the aching heartbeat of a djembe.

-Anyway, it’s that time again.
-When, after working pretty hard in isolation for awhile, my intuition whispers: hey, alright, okay, it’s good enough for now, the fear is a liar, besides, you care way more than anyone else does, so let it loose, it’s time, share your soul.
+Hey, alright, okay, it’s good enough for now, the fear is a liar, you care way more than anyone else does, so let it loose, it’s time, bare your soul.

-So, I’ve been working on songs.
-I believe I need to share them.
 Whatever that impulse is, I’m going with it as I always have.
 Yet another experiment.
 The cool part, to me, is that the act of creating & sharing music also led me back to writing in this format.
 Alright.

-I released my first song earliest this month.
-I’m letting “demo” versions out into the wild now, with a plan to re-record & release them as an album later this year.
-I also plan to detail that process & what I’ve learned about self-publishing music in future posts.
-(It’s a lot.)
+In future posts, I also plan to detail the process & what I’ve learned about self-publishing music.
+(It’s a lot. & will never end.)
 Hopefully, what I’ve found, the process I’m still baby-stepping through, is also worth sharing.

-The first single from my forthcoming “Latest Grits Vol iii” is available on all major streaming platforms: Spotify, Apple Music, Pandora, etc. It is the test run, to work out the kinks of the very involved release process.
-As always when I’m in this mode, the very process of preparing a work of art for sharing publicly informs the process for the next work of art.
+It is the test run, to work out the kinks of the involved release process.
+As always when I’m in this mode, the very process of preparing a work of art for sharing informs the process for the next work of art.
 That excites me.
+Better every day.

 If you dig the poetry, I’d love you to check out one way I hear this example of the most ubiquitous from of poetry.